COGS 3rd Meeting Logo

 Dr. Gillian Einstein is a full Professor at the University of Toronto asking the question, “Why do more women than men have Alzheimer disease?”
 Her funding comes from the Canadian Institutes of Health Research (CIHR), Brain Canada, The Ontario Brain Institute, the Centre for Aging and Brain Health Innovation (CABHI), and the Women’s Brain Health Initiative and is directed toward understanding how early life events, including surgeries and cultural practices, affect the trajectory of women’s brain health over the lifespan.

-Keynote Title: Dispelling Taboo & Ignorance about the gendered body: Situated Neuroscience
+Keynote Title: Dispelling Taboo & Ignorance About the Gendered Body: Situated Neuroscience

 Dr. Angela Kaida